andykirk/andykirk.github.io/knowledge-base/_posts/2016-05-05-template-html-vs-content-html.md

 I've long been fan of [Harry Roberts](http://csswizardry.com/) and CSS naming methodologies like [BEM](http://getbem.com/introduction/) so when I read [Semantic CSS With Intelligent Selectors](https://www.smashingmagazine.com/2013/08/semantic-css-with-intelligent-selectors) I was annoyed.
 It annoyed me with it's blanket approach, but if it's thinking restricted to the context of __content__ HTML, then it makes much more sense.

 Avoiding classes in __content__ is definitely a good thing.
-It's a good thing because, as Chris points out, classes can be frigile and if the CMS or theme of a site were to change, those classes may not necessarily be available, or worse - mean something else entirely.
+It's a good thing because, as Chris points out, classes can be fragile and if the CMS or theme of a site were to change, those classes may not necessarily be available, or worse - mean something else entirely.

 Another reason to avoid classes is that they won't translate across any syndication - if that content is consumed by a feed-reader, for example, then it'll be styled by __that__ applications stylesheets.